ceweiss/ForecastComb/README.md

 The R package *GeomComb* presents functions to pool individual model forecasts using geometric (eigenvector-based) forecast combination methods.
-The package also provides functions for simple forecast combination methods (inverse rank approach, simple average, trimmed mean, and winsorized mean - including the option of a criterion-based optimisation of the trimming factor) and regression-based forecast combination methods.
+The package also provides functions for regression-based forecast combination methods, as well as simple forecast combination methods (inverse rank approach, simple average, median, trimmed mean, and winsorized mean - including the option of a criterion-based optimisation of the trimming factor).

 The forecast combination methods allow for 3 different input types: